oracle-livelabs/apex/social-media-app/6-build-cards-region/6-build-cards-region.md

     - BLOB Attributes > Mime Type Column: **FILE_MIME**

-    These attributes should look like this:

     ![Attributes in Property Editor](images/attributes-3.png)

-2. And this completes the region.
+2. Now, the region is completely configured.
 Click **Save and Run**.

-    If you made a post earlier you should now see your image and your comment text:
+    If you made a post earlier, you should now see your image and your comment text!

     ![Running app](images/run-app.png)

 You may now **proceed to the next lab**

-## **Acknowledgements**
+## Acknowledgements

  - **Author** - Jayson Hanes, Principal Product Manager; Apoorva Srinivas, Senior Product Manager;
  - **Last Updated By/Date** - Apoorva Srinivas, Senior Product Manager, March 2023